 Published by The Orcadian, the next batch of books is expected in February.

-- The second volume in the institute’s research series, Landscapes Revealed: Remote Sensing Across the Heart of Neolithic Orkney World Heritage Site, was published in October 2020 and is available from bookshops.
+- The second volume in the institute’s research series, Landscapes Revealed: Geophysical survey in the Heart of Neolithic Orkney World Heritage Area, was published in October 2020 and is available from bookshops.